xCryptik/developer-rig/README.md

 > More information about Twitch Extensions is available on the [Twitch Developer Site](https://dev.twitch.tv/extensions), and in the [Twitch Developer Forums](https://discuss.dev.twitch.tv/c/extensions).

-_The linked Hello World repository uses EXT\_OWNER\_ID while the Developer Rig uses EXT\_OWNER\_NAME.
+_The linked Hello World repository uses `EXT_OWNER_ID` while the Developer Rig uses `EXT_OWNER_NAME`.
 What's up with that?_

 > The Developer Rig uses an API call to the Twitch /users endpoint to retrieve an owner's user id.
 This has not been done yet in the Hello World repository.
 It should be added shortly.

-_What browsers are supported?_
+_What browsers and platforms are supported?_

-> We know the Developer Rig works in Chrome and Firefox.
-Feel free to help ensure it works in other browsers!
+> We know the Developer Rig works in Chrome and Firefox on Mac and Windows.
+Feel free to help ensure it works in other browsers and platforms!

 ## Troubleshooting